Elsie Widdowson: Career - Widdowson and McCance

-Later life and honours
+Later life and honors

 Widdowson became head of the Infant Nutrition Research Division at the Dunn Nutritional Laboratory in Cambridge in 1966.
 She formally retired in 1972, but continued academic research in the Department of Investigative Medicine at Addenbrooke's Hospital.
 She was president of the Nutrition Society from 1977 to 1980, president of the Neonatal Society from 1978 to 1981, and president of the British Nutrition Foundation from 1986 to 1996.
 She became a Fellow of Imperial College in 1994.

 She became a Fellow of the Royal Society in 1976 and was appointed a CBE in 1979.
 She was made a member of the Order of the Companions of Honour in 1993, which is awarded for outstanding achievements in the arts, literature, music, science, politics, industry, or religion.

 The British Nutrition Foundation published a book in 1993 to celebrate 60 years of her partnership with McCance, McCance & Widdowson: A Scientific Partnership of 60 Years, 1933–1993.

 Widdowson lived in Barrington near Cambridge for over 50 years.
 She ate a simple diet, including butter and eggs, and attributed her longevity to good genes: her father lived to 96 and her mother to 107.
 She died at Addenbrooke's Hospital after suffering a stroke while on holiday with her sister in Ireland.
 She never married.

 Legacy

 In 2020, she was included by the BBC in a list of seven important but little-known British female scientists.

-Imperial College offers the Elsie Widdowson Fellowship for academic staff returning to work following maternity, adoption and/or shared parental leave.
+As part of the family-friendly policies, Imperial College offers the "Elsie Widdowson Fellowship" for academic staff returning to work following maternity, adoption and/or shared parental leave.
+This Fellowship aims to allow academic staff to focus fully on their research after returning to work and not put them at a disadvantage for prioritizing childcare.

-In 2009 a Chemical Landmark Plaque, the Royal Society of Chemistry's (RSC) national award recognising a site of historic significance in science, was awarded at the Elsie Widdowson Laboratory on Fulbourn Road, Cambridge, former home of MRC Human Nutrition Research.
+In 2009 a Chemical Landmark Plaque was awarded at the Elsie Widdowson Laboratory on Fulbourn Road, Cambridge, former home of MRC Human Nutrition Research.
+The Chemical Landmark Plaque is the Royal Society of Chemistry's (RSC) national award recognizing a site of historic significance in science.

 In 2021 a blue plaque was unveiled in her honour at a former bakery near to her home in Barrington, where the bread which she had used for her studies had been made.
 It was funded by The Nutrition Society, the British Dietetic Association and the British Nutrition Foundation.